 Required Second- and Third-Year Courses

-3 or 4 hours.
+4 hours.
 A general consideration of the rules of evidence, including relevancy, the hearsay rule, witnesses, presumptions and burdens, writings, scientific and demonstrative evidence, judicial notice, and privilege, including the constitutional privileges.
 Must be taken in the second year.

 747. Legal Profession